-While Rebecca is responsible for managing a large board serving one of the largest alumni networks in the country, her decades of experience in her role meant things were operating pretty smoothly on the inside of the Alumni Association.
+While Rebecca is responsible for managing a large board serving one of the largest alumni networks in the country, her decades of experience in her role meant things were operating pretty smoothly inside the Alumni Association.
 In addition, board members themselves didn’t seem to mind the emails – dubbed “Rebecca-grams” – so she had no reason to go looking for a platform to fix anything.

 After the CEO of the Alumni Association attended a nonprofit leadership conference and saw a presentation from a board management solution, Rebecca started thinking about potentially implementing this kind of solution for her board simply for streamlined organization and efficiency.
-In 2018, the CEO of Boardable reached out to Rebecca and her team directly about working together, and the team decided to move forward with the solution for the IU Alumni Association Board and Executive Council.

 Even with all of the board details and information stored safely in her head and on her desktop, Rebecca quickly learned that having a platform like Boardable was extremely helpful for herself, her team, and her board members.

 The IU Alumni Association decided to work with Boardable because it was founded by an IU grad, based in Indiana, was the economical choice compared to competitors, and had all of the product capabilities the organization was looking for.